Cicchy/Oracle/README.md

 # Oracle

 Oracle is an AI model that predicts match outcomes based on historical match data.
-Oracle is capable
+Oracle is capable of predictin FRC match outcomes

-##Description
+## Description
 The model is trained on a dataset that includes information from [The Blue Alliance](https://www.thebluealliance.com/) for basic match data, such as teams and points, and [Statbotics](statbotics.io) for team performance evaluation metrics like the [EPA model](https://www.statbotics.io/blog/intro).
 The model implements the XGBoost algorithm to predict the score breakdown of a match.

 ## Set up